Uruguay: Government

 Uruguay is a representative democratic republic with a presidential system.
-The members of government are elected for a five-year term by a universal suffrage system.
+The Uruguayan Constitution establishes a separation of powers intended to provide a system of checks and balances and members of government are elected for a five-year term by a universal suffrage system.
 Uruguay is a unitary state: justice, education, health, security, foreign policy and defense are all administered nationwide.
-The Executive Power is exercised by the president and a cabinet of 13 ministers.